Hadrien-Montanelli/learnpy/README.md

 ### PYTHONPATH
 Once you have a copy of learnpy, you have to add it to your PYTHONPATH.
 If you're using an editor like Spyder, you can do this with the integrated PYTHONPATH manager.

 Otherwise, you can directly change your PYTHONPATH.
-For example, on a MAC, edit your `~/.bash_profile` and add:
+For example, on a Mac, edit your `~/.bash_profile` and add:
 ```
 export PYTHONPATH="${PYTHONPATH}:/path_to_learnpy/"
 ```